History of Botswana: The Difaqane

 The Difaqane, a period of conflict and displacement in southern Africa, took place during the late 18th and early 19th centuries.
 During this time, the Tswana people were subject to raids by many groups, including the Ndebele, the Kololo, the Ngoni, the Pedi, and the Voortrekkers.
 Most Tswana groups opted to retreat instead of fight.
 This triggered extensive migration across the region, causing the Tswana tribes to more thoroughly spread and establish a stronger presence throughout the territory of present-day Botswana.
 They settled primarily in the hardveld that makes up the eastern region of present-day Botswana.
 The Kwena and Ngwaketse peoples migrated from Transvaal to the sandveld.
 The first of the Kgatla peoples to settle in present-day Botswana, the Mmanaana people, migrated from South Africa in the early 19th century before settling in Moshupa and Thamaga.
 Only some of the northwestern Tswana peoples were spared displacement or interruption.

 The Kololo people attacked the northwestern Tswana peoples in 1826, forcing the Kwena and Ngwaketse from their respective territories.
 Sebogo, the regent of the Ngwaketse tribe, raised 4,000 men in their mephato and surrounded Dithubaruba where the Kololo were residing.
 Killing the warriors and the civilians, they permanently expelled the Kololo from the region.

 The tribes reestablished their states in the 1840s, founding several towns and villages of varying sizes.
 Governance was based around the kgotla, a deliberative forum in which the chief or a regional leader heard the concerns of most male citizens before making decisions.
+By 1880, the Tswana and Khalagari peoples had colonised all of present-day Botswana.